sage-code/maj/README.md

 1. Maj is for making friends;
 2. Maj is for entertainment;
-3. Maj is for learning new languages;
+3. Maj is for linguistic studies;

 **Rad more:** [use case](case.md)